pandastrike/fairmont/README.md

 [object]:src/object.litcoffee
 [string]:src/string.litcoffee
 [misc]:src/index.litcoffee
+[multi]:src/multimethods.litcoffee

 ## Status

-Fairmont is still under heavy development and is `alpha` quality, meaning you should probably not use it in your production code.
+Fairmont is still under heavy development and is `beta` quality, meaning you should probably not use it in your production code.

 ## Roadmap